Gefjon: Ploughing, folk customs, parallels, and fertility

 Davidson finds similar elements and parallels in non-Germanic traditions, such as a folktale regarding the Lady of the Lake from Wales recorded in the 19th century.
-In the tale, the Lady brings forth "a herd of wondrous cattle" from the water after she consents to marrying a local farmer.
+In the tale, the Lady brings forth "a herd of wondrous cattle" from the water after she consents to marry a local farmer.
 Years later, he unwittingly breaks conditions that she had laid down.
 As a result, the Lady returns to her dwelling beneath the lake, and calls for her cattle to accompany her, calling them by name.
 In one version of the tale, the Lady calls forth four gray oxen who were ploughing in a field six miles away.
 Responding to her call, the oxen dragged the plough with them, and the gash in the land that the plough produced was said to have once been clearly visible.

 A woman was recorded in 1881 as having claimed to recall that people once gathered at the lake on the first Sunday of August, waiting to see whether or not the water would boil up as an indication that the Lady and her oxen would make an appearance.
 Davidson notes that "here again a supernatural woman is linked both with water and ploughing land."

 Davidson states that in Germanic areas of Europe, traditions also exist of supernatural women who travel about the countryside with a plough, examples including Holde and Holle (from the western and central regions of Germany) and Berchte and Perchte in traditions from upper Germany, Switzerland, and Austria.
 Davidson explains that "they were frequently said to travel with a plough around the countryside, in a way reminiscent of the journey of the fertility goddess to bless the land in pre-Christian times, and on these occasions they might be accompanied by a host of tiny children; it was suggested that these children who died unbaptized, or human offspring replaced by changelings, but another possibility is that they were the souls of the unborn."
 Davidson details that some local tales feature the plough breaking down, the supernatural woman gaining assistance from a helper, and the supernatural woman giving him wooden chips, only for the chips to later to turn to gold.